GitToby/tobydevlin.com-2.0/content/blog/2020-11-14-restoring-my-college-vb-net-application-p1.md

         f.write(content)
 ```

 This produces a lovely set of classes I can now mess about with.
-There's only one issue - that is that VB.NET is a windows programming language which doesn't have a solution on Linux.
+After reformatting and filling in the missing characters, fixing spelling and such there's only one issue - that is that VB.NET is a windows programming language which doesn't have a solution on Linux.
 From here all I must do is port over to my other windows machine and start building!

+Check out the repo of all the actual code [here]().

 **To be continued!**